 Harriet Tubman was born a slave.
 Born in atrocities, she could have easily accepted her fate and continued to be beaten at the hands of the men who claimed to be her masters.
 But she was made of stronger matter.
 Not only did Tubman break out of the cycle that placed her under the dominance of one white family after another, she actively took part in freeing others of this miserable fate.
 She was an activist, she was a recruiter, she was a spy.
 Harriet Tubman lived many lives while people struggle with the only one that they’ve got!
-Cynthia Erivo is great as Harriet and surely deserves to be in contention.
-Her prospects of Oscar nomination depends a lot on how well the film does.
-The first reactions haven’t been great, but luckily for her, this year, shockingly, is turning out to be a weak year for best actress category.
+Cynthia Erivo is great as Harriet and surely deserved her nomination.
+Though, the prospects of her winning is close to nil.

 3. Scarlett Johansson, ‘Marriage Story’

 Scarlett Johansson might just be 34, but she has been around for quite some time now.
 If you are to believe Forbes, she is the single biggest female star working today.
 And yet, she does not have a single Oscar nomination to show off.
 Surprised?
 Yes, despite giving memorable performances in films like ‘Girl With a Pearl Earring’ ‘Match Point’, and ‘Under the Skin’, she has been ignored by the Academy for all these years.
-That will certainly change this year, because she gives career best performance in a film that will be immensely liked by folks in the Academy.
+That certainly changed this year, after she received two nominations.
+But she will have to wait for some other time to win the Oscar trophy.

 1. Renee Zellweger, ‘Judy’